-Sharp-eyed visitors to the John F. Kennedy National Historic Site might spot this month's featured object displayed in the kitchen.
+Sharp-eyed visitors to the John F. Kennedy National Historic Site might spot this object displayed in the kitchen.
 Stacked on the small kitchen table and the counter are several cans of Underwood deviled ham.

 Deviled ham is ground ham mixed with spicy seasonings, such as chili peppers, cayenne peppers, or mustard.
 The William Underwood Company, founded in Boston in 1822, found success providing canned foods to the U.S. Army during the Civil War and to settlers who needed long-lasting food products for their trip west.